baduelp/public/SPLITREADER/SPLITREADER_v1.2/README.md

 #### First Step:

-Fill in `config.yml` file with the full paths corresponding to your directory of installation.
+Fill in the `config.yml` file with the full paths corresponding to your directory of installation.

 #### Second step: